ncassi01/hello-world-openshift/README.md

-# Containerizing OpenLiberty RESTful web service
+# OpenLiberty Web Service Containerization Ref App

   The original application is from a guide on how to create a RESTful service with Jakarta Restful Web Services, JSON-B, and Open Liberty.